Understanding God’s Covenants: A Biblical Perspective

 • The Edenic /Adamic Covenant – God’s Covenant with Adam and Eve in the Garden of Eden (Edenic) and His Punishment for mankind for breaking the Covenant (Adamic), which also contains the promise of Redemption (Rescue/promised “Seed”)

-• The Abrahamic Covenant– God’s Covenant with Abraham
+• The Abrahamic Covenant– God’s Covenant with Abraham and his descendants (Isaac, Jacob/Israel)

 • The Mosaic Covenant – God’s Covenant with Moses and Israel